Trouble-Shooting Guide for Sources of Eyestrain / Headaches

-The following lists some possible causes of headache and eyestrain discomfort amongst computer users.
+The following lists some possible causes of eyestrain and headache amongst computer users.
 Potential corrective action to consider are also listed.

 • Inadequate prescription glasses or a need for glasses

-• Check with a vision specialist to determine if prescription is appropriate for computer work or if computer glasses are indicated
+• Check with a vision specialist to determine if prescription is appropriate for computer work or if computer glasses are needed.

 • Font size too small or screen colours do not provide sufficient contrast